My Addis Ababa memories: a disorienting introduction to Ethiopia

 Learning to smell flowers and calculating time

 Addis Ababa was blooming with flowers at the time of my visit.
 Jacarandas cast lovely lilac shadows, forest flame flowers were red and big, and numerous other blooms made the city very pink.
-The first thing that struck me during my walks was altitude sickness and I had actually forgotten how highly elevated Ethiopia’s capital city was.
-Set at 2355m, Addis Ababa made me slow down, take it easy, and taught me to pace myself at the Ethiopian time which is incidentally, seven behind years behind our Gregorian calendar.
-I learned to count the exchange rates of Birr in my head, understand the mini-van routes, and after a few failed appointments, schedule meetings in two different calendars.
+The first thing that struck me during my walks was altitude sickness, and I had actually forgotten how highly elevated Ethiopia’s capital city was.
+Set at 2355m, Addis Ababa made me slow down, take it easy, and taught me to pace myself at the Ethiopian time, which is, incidentally, seven years behind our Gregorian calendar.
+I learned to count the exchange rates of Birr in my head, understand the mini-van routes, and, after a few failed appointments, schedule meetings in two different calendars.
 It so happens that Ethiopia works on a 13-month calendar, with 12 30-day months and a 13th intercalary month of five or six days.
 It also follows a 12-hour clock in which time is determined roughly by sunrise and sunset.
-So what would usually be 7 a.m. in IST is simply called “1 o’clock” in Ethiopian time and until I learned to ask “in which time”, I have missed quite a few appointments.
+So what would usually be 7 a.m. in IST is simply called “1 o’clock” in Ethiopian time, and until I learned to ask “in which time”, I have missed quite a few appointments.

 A street of Addis Ababa in Ethiopia with its blue cars and shoe shiners.